-On 5 May 2017, the European Economic Area (EEA) Joint Committee adopted Decision No 93/2017 amending Annex IV (Energy) to the EEA Agreement and incorporating the third energy package in the EEA Agreement under certain provisos.29 separate assessment and potential incorporation by the EEA Joint Committee at a later stage.
+On 5 May 2017, the European Economic Area (EEA) Joint Committee adopted Decision No 93/2017 amending Annex IV (Energy) to the EEA Agreement and incorporating the third energy package in the EEA Agreement under certain provisos.27

 Decision No 93/2017 was adopted with constitutional requirements from all three EEA EFTA States, Iceland, Liechtenstein and Norway.
 After the Liechtenstein, Norwegian and Icelandic Parliaments approved the adoption of the third energy package on 6 September 2017, 22 March 2018, and 1 September 2019 respectively, the EEA Joint Committee Decision No.